Guest Blogger: 5 Winter Energy Conserving Tips to Start Today

 Use less water.

 You probably already know to do things like turn off the water while brushing your teeth and washing your face, but there are a couple of other handy tips that you can apply.
 When you’re outside washing your car, make sure to not dump out the water on the pavement when you’re done; your grass could make better use of it.
 Also, purchasing a low-flow showerhead can save you about 60 percent of the amount of water that a regular showerhead does.
 They don’t cost a lot and that addition will definitely reflect on your water bill.

 Image via: Next Home Ideas

 When it’s really hot outside, there’s a big temptation to turn the air down really low.
 The thing is, the harder that your central air has to work, the more money (and energy) that it’s costing you.
 You can remedy that buy either purchasing a couple of oscillating fans or installing (or actually using) some ceiling fans.
 While we’re on the topic of central air (and heat), another thing that can lower the amount of energy that you use is to have your unit serviced once per year.
 Whether it’s Louisville air conditioning or a company closer to where you live, having a professional come to make sure that it’s running optimally can definitely spare you a dollar or two.

 One tip that is more expensive than all of the others, but it is an investment that you won’t regret is to buy some energy-efficient appliances.
 The ones that have the Energy Star label are proven to use a lot less energy.
 Plus, they come with some modern features that will be worth switching over for; especially since it will increase the value of your home.
 They are definitely worth looking into.

-For more energy-conserving tips on Stagetecture, click here.
+For more energy efficient ideas on Stagetecture, click here.